CSE3000-research-project/cse3000-research-project.github.io/README.md

 ### 2. Setting up the project
 <details>
 <summary>
-Add an upstream repository and make a feature branch.
+Add an upstream remote and make a feature branch.
 </summary>

 1. Add a new upstream remote by executing the following command.